GastonGit/Lurk.Server/server/README.md

 The name of the Twitch account to be used when creating clips.

 ##### BOT_AUTH
-Generate an OAuth password for tmi.js by going to https://twitchapps.com/tmi/.
+Generate an OAuth password for tmi.js by going to https://twitchapps.com/tmi/ while logged into the account set in BOT_NAME.

 Remember to remove "oauth:" from the string.

 ##### CLIENT_ID & CLIENT_SECRET
 1. Authorize Twitch dev by logging in with Twitch at https://dev.twitch.tv